jlrickert/zet/docs/333/README.md

 - Building a release for android

   Run `flutter build apk`.
 This will generate a release candidate in `build/app/outputs/apk/release/app-release.apk`.
 A trick to get on an android device is to cd into the directory of the apk and then running `python3 -m http.server`.
 The IP address can be found using `ifconfig`.
 Usually, it is `ifconfig en0` on my mac.

 - Building a release candidate for the web

-  Run `fluter build web`.
+  Run `flutter build web`.
 Then serve the contents of `build/app/web`.

-## Meta

-    tags: #hardware #flutter #mobile